A Bayesian approach to modeling topic-metadata relationships: Background

 \section{Background}

-Topic models seek to discover latent thematic clusters, called topics, within a collection of discrete data, usually text.
-Besides identifying such clusters, topic models estimate the \textit{proportions} of the discovered topics.
-Many topic models are inspired by the well-known Latent Dirichlet Allocation \cite[LDA;][]{blei2003latent}, which is a generative probabilistic three-level hierarchical Bayesian mixture model that assumes a Dirichlet distribution for topic proportions.
-The Correlated Topic Model \cite[CTM;][]{blei2007correlated}, for instance, builds on the LDA, but replaces the Dirichlet distribution with a logistic normal distribution to capture inter-topic correlations.
-The STM adopts this approach, but additionally incorporates document-level metadata into the estimation of topics:\footnote{Within the STM, document-level covariates can also be used to fine-tune topic-word distributions \cite{roberts2016model}, but we do not further discuss this here.} \begin{itemize} \item For document $d \in \{1,\dots,D\}$ and topic $k \in \{1,\dots,K\}$, a topic proportion $\theta_{d,k}$ is drawn from a logistic normal distribution.\footnote{The \texttt{stm} package provides several metrics to choose the hyperparameter \textit{K}, as will be discussed in Section \ref{Model Fitting and Global-level Analysis}.} \item The parameters of the logistic normal distribution depend on document-level metadata covariates $\mathbf{x}_d$. \end{itemize} For parameter estimation, the STM employs a variational EM algorithm, where in the E-step the variational posteriors are updated using a Laplace approximation \cite{wang2013variational, roberts2016model}.
-In the M-step, the approximated Kullback-Leibler divergence is minimized with respect to the model parameters.
+Topic models seek to discover latent thematic clusters, called topics, within a collection of discrete data, usually text documents.
+In addition to identifying such clusters, topic models estimate the proportions of the discovered topics within each document.
+Many topic models build upon the well-known LDA, which is a generative probabilistic three-level hierarchical Bayesian mixture model that assumes a Dirichlet distribution for topic proportions.
+The Correlated Topic Model \cite[CTM;][]{blei2007correlated}, for instance, builds on the LDA but replaces the Dirichlet distribution with a logistic normal distribution in order to capture inter-topic correlations.
+The STM adopts this approach, but additionally incorporates document-level metadata into the estimation of topics:\footnote{Within the STM, document-level covariates can also be used to fine-tune topic-word distributions \citep{roberts2016model}, but we do not further discuss this here.}